Random cubic planar graphs converge to the Brownian sphere: Scaling limit of the 3-connected core with distances induced by the connected graph

 On the other hand, let $N_k'$ be the number of edges having length at least $k$ in $\hKq$ and smaller than $k$ in $\tKq$.
 By construction of the coupling between $\hKq$ and $\tKq$, $N_k'\leq \sum_{i=1}^{k-1}\mathrm{max}(\tN_i-\hN_i,0)$.
 Hence, if $\kE_q^{(k)}$ holds, $N_k'\leq k\,q^{2/3}$.
 Therefore, conditionally on $\kE_q^{(k)}$, we have:

-Now, we define $\hgammak$ as a canonically chosen path among the paths $\gamma$ connecting $o$ to $o'$ such that $\hLk(\gamma)= \hdistk(o,o')$ (e.g. $\hgammak$ is the lexicographically smallest, for the sequence of labels of the visited vertices).
+{g@\textbf{3-connected cubic planar graphs}!zzz@coupling between $\tKq$ and $\hKq$!zzcouplk@\ttt{$\gamma^{(k)}$}{``canonical'' $\mathrm{d}^{(k)}$-shortest path between $o$ and $o'$}} Now, we define $\hgammak$ as a canonically chosen path among the paths $\gamma$ connecting $o$ to $o'$ such that $\hLk(\gamma)= \hdistk(o,o')$ (e.g. $\hgammak$ is the lexicographically smallest, for the sequence of labels of the visited vertices).
 For any edge of $\hgammak$, we can apply~\eqref{eq:difftruncA} or~\eqref{eq:difftruncB}.
 Moreover, by definition of truncation, for any edge $e$, we clearly have $|\hellk(e)-\tellk(e)|\leq k$.
 Hence, conditionally on $\kE_q^{(k)}$, and in view of~\eqref{eq:difftruncA} and~\eqref{eq:difftruncB}, we have

 Therefore, conditionally on $\kE_q^{(k)}$, and by Markov's inequality,

 It follows directly from Theorem~\ref{thm:3connectedScaling} that a.a.s. $\dgr(o,o')\leq q^{1/4}\log(q)$.
 Since $k\,\dgr(o,o')\geq \hdistk(o,o')\geq |\hgammak|$, we also have a.a.s. $|\hgammak|\leq k\,q^{1/4}\log(q)$, so that: